LinuxBegin/DistroGuide/README.md

 # DistroGuide
-A very comprehensive guide and review on the best Linux Distributions
+A very comprehensive guide on the best Linux Distributions

 **# Best of the Best:<br>**